MauroDataMapper/docs/docs/rest-api/introduction.md

 ## Testing

-There is a test api resource which will show whether the server api is running correctly, and whether the client has been correctly configured.
+There is a test API resource which will show whether the server API is running correctly, and whether the client has been correctly configured.

 To test this using `curl`, run the following command: